Laura Ferreira: Career

-In the early 2000s, she joined the Education Centre for Disabled Citizens in Mira-Sintra, and later acted as coordinator of the Rehabilitation Medicine Centre.
+In the early 2000s, she joined the Education Centre for Disabled Citizens in Mira-Sintra, a non-profit social cooperative, and later acted as coordinator of the Rehabilitation Medicine Centre.

 Personal life

 In 2004 she married Pedro Passos Coelho, who became the prime minister of Portugal between 2011 and 2015 as leader of the liberal-conservative Social Democratic Party (PSD).
-They had one daughter.
-Ferreira also had a daughter from a previous marriage.
+They had one daughter, Julia.
+Ferreira also had a daughter, Teresa, from a previous marriage.
 In 2015 Ferreira was diagnosed as having a bone tumour.
 She died in hospital on 25 February 2020.

+Following her marriage to Coelho she had chosen to remain a very private figure.
+The Portuguese news magazine, Visão, reported that in 2011 she was the most searched Portuguese person on the internet.
+Subsequently, she began to become more of a public figure, appearing alongside her husband on several official occasions, contributing to two biographies about him and representing him at social or charity events.
+However, she refused to be interviewed by newspapers and her friends also did not collaborate with journalists.
+This secrecy increased following her cancer diagnosis, although in 2015 she was part of the prime minister's visit to the two African countries where she spent her childhood.